Thai billionaire's $7.2 billion bid for F&N muddies Heineken deal

 Heineken beer accounts for about 30 percent of APB's sales by volume, according to analysts.

-ThaiBev has not said how it will vote at the September 28 meeting, and banking sources say TCC may be prepared to let go of APB and focus on F&N's remaining food-and-drinks and property businesses.
+However, ThaiBev has not said how it will vote at the September 28 meeting, and banking sources say TCC may be prepared to let go of APB and focus on the remaining food-and-drinks and property businesses.

 The Thais recently bought out Pepsi's bottling business in Thailand, and Charoen already has substantial investments in Singapore property.

-F&N's property portfolio, worth more than S$8 billion (4 billion pounds), has also attracted the interest of Blackstone Group LP (BX.N) and other global property companies, sources have told Reuters, while the beverage business could appeal to potential suitors including Coca-Cola Co (KO.N).
+F&N's property portfolio, worth more than S$8 billion, has also attracted the interest of Blackstone Group LP (BX.N) and other global property companies, sources have told Reuters, while the beverage business could appeal to potential suitors including Coca-Cola Co (KO.N).

 Forbes estimates Charoen's wealth at $6.2 billion, while Singapore-based consultancy Wealth-X has a higher estimate of $6.3 billion.
 Wealth-X also said Charoen's wife has about $1.4 billion of stock and assets in her name.